RISE Advise

 James Woolliscroft

 Dr. Woolliscroft, Dean Emeritus of the Medical School, Professor Emeritus of Internal Medicine and Learning Health Sciences, brings decades of administrative experience and expertise in developing and implementing educational programs.
-Their leadership has shaped medical education nationally and internationally.
+His leadership has shaped medical education nationally and internationally.

 Nikki Zaidi